-Press and hold the " $\blacktriangle$ "and " $\bigtriangledown$ "button until "1Y" is displayed on the built-in display.
+Press and hold the "▲"and "▼"button until "1Y " is displayed on the built-in display.

-Press the " $\blacktriangle$ "or " $\blacktriangledown$ " button until "8A" is displayed.
-Press and hold the power button on the build-in display for 1 second.
+Press the " \blacktriangle "or " \blacktriangledown " button until "8A" is displayed.
+And, press and hold the power button on the build-in display for 1 second.